royalgreen50/Google-homepage/README.md

-build a clone of Google!
+build a clone of Google page!